4 Jan 2019

 We can’t fund:

 Grants cannot be used to deliver existing work that is fully funded from another source.

 At initial application stage, you will be asked to confirm that you meet the criteria outlined above (including confirming your organisational status, financial position and controls, and your equalities and safeguarding policies).

 All shortlisted applicants will be required to provide:

 The Centre for Ageing Better may also require sight of other documentation related to our funding criteria as part of our due diligence before any offer of funding is confirmed.

 The responses below are designed to help provide more clarity about the fund and to respond to any specific questions not covered in the guidance.
-They will be periodically updated so please do come back to check before filling in the application form.

 What is Ageing Better looking for?

 Watch the to find out what we are looking for.